shafikhakim27/Gp7_CA/README.md

 - Ensure JSON body is properly formatted

 ## Security Note

-?? **Educational project only.** Passwords are stored in plain text.
+**Educational project only.** Passwords are stored in plain text.
 For production, use password hashing and secure authentication.

-## Team Members

-Group 7 - Mobile Application Development (SA4108)